Code-Institute-Submissions/TeachFlow/README.md

 ----------------------------
 ## Testing
-All testing documentation is stored in a separate file called TESTING.md.
-This can be accessed [here](assets/images/readme_files/TESTING.md)
+All testing documentation is stored in a separate testing file, which can be accessed [here](https://github.com/emmahartedev/ms2-teachflow/blob/master/testing.md).

 ----------------------------